 Patsy B. Blackshear, Ph.D.

-Her mother was an elementary school teacher in Arkansas, and Blackshear recalls the grit and perseverance demonstrated by her mother in the pursuit of an education.
+Blackshear’s mother was an elementary school teacher in Arkansas, and she recalls the grit and perseverance demonstrated by her mother in the pursuit of an education.
 These experiences helped shape her love and pursuit of education.
-She obtained her Bachelor's degree in three years from AM & N College in Pine Bluff Arkansas, a historically Black institution that later merged with the University of Arkansas.
+She obtained her Bachelor's degree in three years from Arkansas Agricultural, Mechanical and Normal College in Pine Bluff Arkansas, a historically Black institution that later merged with the University of Arkansas.
 Overall, she earned five degrees, including a second bachelor’s degree, after completing her Ph.D. at the University of Maryland.

-Mrs. Blackshear has been involved in many community activities, including a United States presidential appointment by Ronald Reagan in 1983 to the African Development Foundation; and she served as a member of the Anne Arundel County Board of Education from 1980 to 1985.
+Blackshear has been involved in many community activities, including a United States presidential appointment by Ronald Reagan in 1983 to the African Development Foundation; and she served as a member of the Anne Arundel County Board of Education from 1980 to 1985.
 Also, she held membership on numerous other state and local boards and commissions across different areas.
-Professionally, among other positions, she acted as deputy superintendent in two large urban school systems, a deputy director for finance in two large cities, and served in a variety of roles in institutions of higher education.
-She retired from the federal government as a senior manager and continued her contributions to the community through various boards and community activities.
+Professionally, among other positions, she served as deputy superintendent in two large urban school systems, a deputy director for finance in two large cities, and served in a variety of roles in institutions of higher education.
+She retired from the federal government as a senior executive manager and continued her contributions to the community through various boards and community activities.

 She was married to Leonard A. Blackshear (deceased) who operated his own business and worked actively in the community, including providing the leadership that created the Alex Haley Memorial in downtown Annapolis.
 She still donates her time and volunteer work to the Kunta Kinte-Alex Haley Foundation which supports heritage and historical activities related to the Memorial efforts.